 The Storytellers is an interview series that seeks to understand what it takes to tell better stories from the perspectives of professional storytellers from all walks of life.
 Everyone in this series is a storyteller, even if they may not always think of themselves in that way.
 Each storyteller has something unique to share.
 In this series, we’ll talk about story crafting, narrative devices, and dissect the unique challenges of visual, written and oral storytelling.

-About Adam Ruben Writer, comedian, storyteller, and molecular biologist
+Writer, comedian, storyteller, and molecular biologist

 For over 20 years, Adam Ruben has performed at clubs, colleges, and private venues across North America and Europe, including at some of the best-known storytelling shows and comedy clubs.
 He currently teaches storytelling with Story District, teaches comedy at the Maryland Institute College of Art, and is one of the Lead Producers for the DC and Baltimore chapters of Mortified.
 He writes the humor column “Experimental Error” in the otherwise respectable journal Science.
 Adam has been seen and heard on the Food Network’s Food Detectives, the Science Channel’s Head Rush, the Travel Channel’s Mysteries at the Kremlin, NPR’s All Things Considered and The Moth Radio Hour amongst many others.
 He recently hosted the Science Channel’s Outrageous Acts of Science and currently appears on the Science Channel’s What On Earth? and Ancient Unexplained Files.
 He is also a contributing writer for the PBS Kids cartoon series Elinor Wonders Why.
 Adam is the author of Surviving Your Stupid, Stupid Decision to Go to Grad School (Random House, 2010), and Pinball Wizards: Jackpots, Drains, and the Cult of the Silver Ball (Chicago Review Press, 2017).